NilCOCl2/SPT-RPC/README.md

 # SPT-RPC Client
-A primitive and silly app that simply displays your current activity for Discord with configurable in-game nickname, faction and language in CLI.
+A primitive and silly app that simply displays your current activity for Discord with configurable in-game nickname, faction, language in CLI, and WS port to listen.